bugsnag/bugsnag-cocoa/README.md

 updates nicely.
 It is the recommended way of installing the Bugsnag Cocoa library.

+0. Install Cocoapods and the [Bugsnag Cocoapods Plugin](https://github.com/bugsnag/cocoapods-bugsnag).
+    The plugin is not required, but it adds a build phase to your projects for uploading dSYM files to Bugsnag for symbolicating crash reports.

+    ```
+    gem install cocoapods cocoapods-bugsnag
+    ```

 1. Add Bugsnag to your `Podfile`

     ```ruby